 It’s important to be wary of that when you’re choosing a niche when you start a blog or if you’re still deciding whether to use Google to bring long-term traffic to your blog.

-One of my favorite resources to learn and improve on your SEO skills is Dare To Conquer’s SEO My Goodness course.
-Scrivs shows you the strategies you need to get your posts ranked and get a ton of traffic to your blog.
+One of my favorite resources to learn and improve on your SEO skills is the Simple Stupid SEO course.
+Mike Pearson shows you the advanced technical strategies you need to get your posts ranked and get a ton of traffic to your blog.
 He has a ton of successful blogs that he manages and tests his strategies with so you can be sure that they work!